 As a result of his graduate research work, Mehdi Elahi served as a primary author or co-author on several publications in AI, ML, IR, HCI, UM, and UA related conferences (list of publications and downloadable PDFs).
 He was also given the opportunity to publish his research findings in the form of five key publications, i.e., a book chapter in the second edition of Recommender Systems Handbook, an article in a top ACM journal (ACM-TIST), which is ranked #4 among 719 journals in Artificial Intelligence, an article in a top Springer journal (UMUAI), ranked #12 among 1000 journals in Computer Science, a survey article in Computer Science Review journal, which is ranked #27 among 145 journals in Theoretical Computer Science, and an article in the journal of Data Semantics (JODS).

 He also had the opportunity to work on several research projects, during his Ph.D. and Postdoc, comprising SUSDEM (Supporting Sequential Item Selection with Recommendation), SIPAI (Proactive Information Access Systems), and STS (South Tyrol Suggests).
-Moreover, he has been actively involved in preparation of three set of datasets:
+Moreover, he has been actively involved in preparation of sets of datasets:

 - STS dataset: [download, description, related app] (user personality + context + rating on POIs)

 - Mise-en-scene dataset: [download, description, related app] (colors + motions +lights in movies)

 - Mise-en-scene MPEG7 dataset: [download, description, related app] (mpeg-7 colors+texture features in movies)

 - PoliMovie dataset: [download , description] (user ratings on directors + casts + genre + prod_year of movies)